- Be careful in what you say about your car accident online.

 Should I Talk About My Car Accident on Social Media?

-Many of us stay connected to friends, family members and others through online social media accounts.
+Our law firm says “No.” Many of us stay connected to friends, family members and others through online social media accounts.
 This allows us to keep people informed about what is happening in our lives and stay in touch.
-When you are involved in a car accident, it is common to be shaken up.
-You may be tempted to take to social media and share your experience with others and describe your injuries.
+But when you are involved in a car accident, you may be tempted to take to social media and share your experience with others and describe your injuries.
 At the time, you may not be considering how your post can affect your car accident claim.
 But if you are not careful, you may find that your settlement or lawsuit is negatively affected.

-How Does Social Media Impact My Car Accident Lawsuit?
+How Can Social Media Hurt My Car Accident Injury Claim or Lawsuit?

-In determining whether a case should settle or proceed to trial, it is common for lawyers and other people working for the various parties to look for evidence that suggests the other party is not credible or is not being forthcoming.
-A careless social media post can be used by the insurance company of the at-fault driver to undercut your accident claim.
-Depending on you have written on social media, the other side may twist your words to suggest:
+It is common for insurance adjusters to read your social media.
+Just as defense lawyers and other people working against you to dig for evidence to hurt your case.
+Even a seemingly harmless social media post can be used as claims investigation by the insurance company of the at-fault driver to undercut your accident claim.
+Depending on you have written on social media, the other side may twist your words or photos to suggest:

 - You were in fact at fault in causing the accident;